Anton20HD/e-commerce/README.md

 ```
 ### Roadmap
 The project is under construction, so here’s what’s on the way:
-- **Finalizing the user checkout flow and integrating payment processing.**
 - **Completing the admin dashboard for product and user management.**
 - **Improving the user interface and mobile responsiveness.**
 - **Completing the accessories page**